VinayakAgrawal-Vins002/Pinterest-Crawler/README.md

 <img src="https://raw.githubusercontent.com/SajjadAemmi/Pinterest-Crawler/main/Pinterest-Logo.png" width="400px">

-Download Images from Pinterest using keywords in a Script rather than Manually using the Command Prompt Everytime.
+Download Images from Pinterest using keywords Defined in a Simple Script rather than Manually using the Command Prompt Everytime, or Making Changes in the Crawler Function which I believe to be Harder for Beginners in Coding Like Me.
+The Crawler Script Gives Access to a small amount of Customization For Better Organisatation.

+It can Loop over Multiple Search Strings, with an approximate amount of images to download per individual search (if you want to limit the download) and later onn Organise the images in Named Folders as and when the entire Search has been downloaded.

 ## Usage